YujieLu10/Mujoco-VR-htcvive/README.md

 - Optimize the Grippers and Contacts(shape, skin, parameters, solvers and so on)
 - Make the grasping task more smoothly on Mujoco Engine

+# TODO
+- Generating expert data from simulation to be used in the GAIL/bc

 # vive-mujoco